rexey3s/octopress/source/_posts/2014-09-15-how-to-build-this-blog.markdown

 ---
 layout: post
-title: "How to build this blog - Part 1"
+title: "How to build your blog with Octopress - Part 1"
 date: 2014-09-15 13:19:42 +0700
 comments: true
-categories: [Tutorials]
+categories: [Tutorials, Octopress]
-tags: [jekyll, octopres, bootstrap3, octostrap3, github, gh-page]
+tags: [jekyll, octopress, bootstrap3, octostrap3, github, gh-page]
 ---

 >It's been a month since I knew about GitHub Page and Jekyll - 2 terrific  things which powered this blog.
-But until last week, I've just figured out [Octopress](http://octopress.org/) - A blogging framework for hackers - which is on top of jekyll.It helps making the simple blog never easier.
-And one of the most awesome thing that they are all free !
-So in this tutorial, I'll guide you step-to-step to build a simple blog like mine.
+But until last week, I've just figured out [Octopress](http://octopress.org/) - a blogging framework for hackers - which is framework that helps making your pesonal blog or site become easier.
+And one of the most awesome thing that I love them is they are all free !.

+>In this tutorial, I'll show you how to build a blog using Octopress.
+If you have already known about Jekyll, I suggest you should take a look on Octopress.
+Unless you have, you don't need to know much about Jekyll because Octopress will handle it for you.

-First of all, we need to install and config a lot, I'll try to make it simple.
+First of all, we need to install and config a lot,but  I'll try to make it simple.
 <h3>Jekyll Installation</h3>
-Jekyll is a static site generator - more on [Jekyllrb](http://jekyllrb.com/docs/home/).
-[GitHub Pages](https://pages.github.com/) uses it, so everything you write in Jekyll will easily host on Github.
+To whom still don't know, [Jekyll](http://jekyllrb.com/docs/home/) is a static site generator which helps you generate your site's or blog's contents ( usually written in Markdown) into static contents (e.g., html, css and javascript).
+In addition, [GitHub Pages](https://pages.github.com/) have been using [Jekyll](http://jekyllrb.com/) as their pages generator , so everything you write in Jekyll will easily host on Github.

 <h4>Requirements</h4>
 * [**Ruby >= 1.9**](http://www.ruby-lang.org/en/downloads/) - Read [this](https://gorails.com/setup) if you don't have Ruby installed
 * [**RubyGems**](http://rubygems.org/pages/download)